My Story, My Manifesto

-I was privileged to serve two terms in the Nevada House, and subsequently run as the Democratic Nominee for Lt.
+I was privileged to serve two terms in the Nevada House, then run as the Democratic Nominee for Lt.
 Governor, and later, for Congress.

 I didn’t have the background of a typical politician then, and I don’t have it now, but I have personally experienced the impact an investment in people can have on their future.

-It is what motivates me to give back to our community and what inspired me to run for office.
+It’s what motivates me to give back to our community and what inspired me to run for office.
 I grew up in a challenging environment, and like too many kids in Nevada and across this country, I fell through the cracks.
 After my mother left my family when I was 9 years old, and without a support structure at home or in school, I got involved in the only thing I had left: gangs and negative influences.
-I ended up in the school to prison pipeline that is all too present for so many young people in our country.
+Law enforcement and inadequate school policies pushed me to the school to prison pipeline – a pipeline that is all too present for so many young people in our country still today.
 By 15 I was on juvenile parole and by 17 I had dropped out of high school.

 Like so many, I was released into the same environment, the same friends, the same family, with no tools but was expected to do better.
 I didn’t.
 But when my parole officer had the opportunity to revoke my parole, she did what so many others wouldn’t have done – she gave me another chance.
 And by doing so she was the first person to make me feel like I could do better.
 I didn’t know how.
 I didn’t know when or what, but I knew that I was given a chance and I needed to figure it out.

-In my last year of law school, I ran for office to represent my community, serving as State Assemblywoman for four years in Assembly District 28, representing the same community I grew up in and had also spent so much of my youth incarcerated in.
+In my last year of law school, I ran for office to represent my community, serving as State Assemblywoman representing Assembly District 28, serving the same community I grew up in and had also spent so much of my youth incarcerated in.

 Having gone through so many personal challenges and in learning from my Dad that there is nothing in life that can’t be overcome, I know that the only thing that can be done is to continue the fight until we finally level the playing field for our children, families, and workers.
 The struggle must continue until everyone who desires has the opportunity to achieve their version of the American Dream, no matter who they are, what family they come from, or what zip code they grow up in.